 The last piece of the puzzle was Frankie Tardogno who attended New Dorp High School with Vito.
 Their first rehearsal was magic, but now they needed a name.
 On his way to one of their rehearsal Vito passed a local tavern owned by the father of another close friend Ben Sarullo (future Head Coach at Monsignor Farrel High School for decades) In the window was a cardboard placard which read “Schenley, The Whiskey of Elegance”.
-He converted the word Elegance, suggested it to the other guys when he arrived, and the rest is history.
+He converted the word Elegance to Elegants, suggested it to the other guys when he arrived, and the rest is history.

 They knocked on the doors of their favorite record labels in Manhattan, giving live auditions, and were ecstatic when Hull records the home of their idols “The Heartbeats” gave them a record deal.

 The group was sub-let to ABC-Paramount and their first record “Little Star” was released in the summer of 1958 on it’s subsidiary, A.P.T. records.